balanced/balanced-docs/overview/rev1/overview/best-practices.rst

   specifying address data with the ``shipping.`` prefix.
 The specific fields you may provide are:

-  .. cssclass:: list-noindent

   -  shipping.address.street_address
   -  shipping.address.city
   -  shipping.address.region
   -  shipping.address.postal_code
   -  shipping.address.country_code (`ISO 3166-1 alpha-3`_)
   -  shipping.carrier
   -  shipping.tracking_number

   Let's say you want to pass on shipping address, along with shipping carrier (USPS, UPS, FedEx, etc.) and tracking number on a debit.
 This is